 For the last three years, I have served as a school leadership coach, trained via NYC Leadership Academy protocols.
 It has been my privilege to come alongside fifteen principals in ten different buildings on behalf of the Administrative Support Program through School Administrators of Iowa.
 In these schools, I have been listening, observing, taking notes, noticing patterns.

-Concurrently, as an instructor of the “Teacher as Leader” graduate course and director of the principal licensure program at Northwestern College, I have engaged in discourse with teachers and principals from all of the country, hearing about what practices support and what practices thwart effectiveness in K-12 educational systems.
+Concurrently, as an instructor of the “Teacher as Leader” graduate course and director of the Master of Education program at Northwestern College, I have engaged in discourse with teachers and principals from all of the country, hearing about what practices support and what practices thwart effectiveness in K-12 educational systems.

 Here in Iowa, this kind of constructive discourse has ramped up since the Iowa Legislature passed the Teacher Leadership Compensation Program, now in its fifth year of operation.
 Its primary focus was to provide a system of distributive leadership that empowered teacher leaders to provide instructional leadership to peers in their respective buildings.
 The subsequent conversations about instruction and learning have been some of the most robust experiences that I have observed over a 37-year career as a teacher, principal and superintendent.

 Visiting schools during this time of shared leadership between administrators and instructional coaches, I have witnessed different attitudes toward change.
 We educators realize that change must happen: to stay the same is to fall behind.
 I have observed school cultures that promote transformative teaching and learning, and other school environments that erect barriers that impede systemic change.

 Over time, I have noticed nine notable practices that make a compelling difference in creating an effective K-12 distributive leadership system.

 Click on each practice for an expanded explanation provided by Instructional Coach Megan Alexander, Boyden-Hull Community Schools, and currently a student in the Principal Endorsement program.